dfelinto/blender-manual/manual/sculpt_paint/brush/texture.rst

 .. _bpy.types.TextureSlot.scale:

 Size X, Y, Z
    Set the scale of the texture in each axis.
-Not available for *Drag* sculpting textures.

 .. _bpy.types.Brush.texture_sample_bias: